Hrsh-Venket/Computer-Graphics-Final-Project/README.md

 ### Stage 3

 In this stage, I will take the known intestine regions and project them to a 3D point cloud.
 Perhaps after some form of interpolation, I will display this as 3D mesh of the intestine.

+I will see if there is any way I can measure accuracy of this stage of the pipeline.

+My goal with is to implement an efficient pipeline to process these images and display a reconstructed intestine.